superluminar-io/cdk-hello-world/README.md

    }
    ```

-1. Update the lambda function:
+1. Update the AWS Lambda function:

    ```typescript
    import * as AWS from "aws-sdk";